Surendar24/Agentic-RAG-Document-Search-System/README.md

 ## Acknowledgments

 - LangChain for the RAG framework
-- OpenAI for the language models
+- OpenAI, GROQ for the language models
 - Streamlit for the web interface